matter-labs/zksync-web-era-docs/docs/api/api.md

 As long as your code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes for the codebase needed!_

-You can continue using the SDKs which you already use now.
+You can continue using the SDKs which you use now.
 Users will continue paying fees in ETH and the UX will identical to the one on Ethereum.

 However, zkSync has its own specifics which this section is all about.

 ## EIP712

 To specify additional fields, like the token for fee payment or provide the bytecode for new smart contracts, EIP712 transactions should be used.
-These transactions have the same fields as standard Ethereum transactions, but also has the `eip712_meta` field of type `Eip712Meta`, that contains additional L2-specific data (`fee_token`, etc).
+These transactions have the same fields as standard Ethereum transactions, but also have the `eip712_meta` field of type `Eip712Meta`, which contains additional L2-specific data (`fee_token`, etc).
 To let the server recognize EIP712 transactions, the `transaction_type` field should be equal to `712`.

 `Eip712Meta` type has the following fields: